eclipse-theia/theia-website/src/docs/user_ai.md

 - **Disabled**: The tool cannot be executed.
 - **Confirm**: You are prompted for approval each time the tool is called.
-- **Always Allow (Default)**: The tool is executed immediately without confirmation.
+- **Always Allow**: The tool is executed immediately without confirmation.

+The global default for tools that do not have their own entry is **Confirm**.
+This is the safer default for agent workflows; you can flip it to *Always Allow* once you trust the agents and tools you work with.

 ### Configuration

-1. Open the AI configuration view and switch to the "Tools" tab
+1. Open the AI configuration view and switch to the "Tools" tab.
-2. You can set the global default on top
+2. Set the global default on top.
+The selection is persisted in the dedicated preference `ai-features.chat.defaultToolConfirmation` and is also editable from the standard settings UI.
 3. For each tool, use the dropdown to set its mode (Disabled, Confirm, Always Allow).
+Per-tool entries are stored under `ai-features.chat.toolConfirmation` keyed by tool ID.
 4. When a tool requires confirmation in the chat, you can choose to:
    - Allow once
    - Allow for the current session